 This course covers the fundamentals of color casting in eSports, including preparation, working with play-by-play casters, controlling rambling, tone, energy control, background hype, topic priority, and more.
+Credit Hours: 3

-Intro to Desk Hosting This course teaches the fundamentals of hosting offline and online events, including tone, camera presence, presentation, anchoring, panel balance, working with directors, preparation, and more.
+This course teaches the fundamentals of hosting offline and online events, including tone, camera presence, presentation, anchoring, panel balance, working with directors, preparation, and more.
+Credit Hours: 3

-Introduction to Team Management This course covers the fundamentals of Team Management, including player relations, problem mediation, team house management, travel resources, organization, and efficiency.
+BESP 302 Introduction to Team Management This course covers the fundamentals of Team Management, including player relations, problem mediation, team house management, travel resources, organization, and efficiency.
 It is ideal for novices, amateurs, or those with little experience looking to improve their team management skills.

-BESP 401 Intro to Television Production

-This activity-based course covers a broad range of skills necessary to address 22nd-century technology advances with moving images and sounds.
+Credit Hours: 3 BESP 401 Intro to Television Production This activity-based course covers a broad range of skills necessary to address 22nd-century technology advances with moving images and sounds.
 It includes introductory technologies and exercises in production, design, writing, and editing, aimed at developing critical skills as viewers and understanding the evolution of TV and movie production across various genres.

-eSports Career Planning (Capstone) This course covers hot topics in the eSports industry, including collegiate eSports and career planning.
+Credit Hours: 3 BESP 402 eSports Career Planning (Capstone) This course covers hot topics in the eSports industry, including collegiate eSports and career planning.
 It examines the different career avenues available in the eSports world and offers general career planning advice, with a focus on the first step of collegiate eSports.

-BFIN-HM 207

-Financial Management in Hospitality This course equips students with the knowledge and skills necessary to effectively manage financial resources within the hospitality industry.
+Credit Hours: 3 BFIN-HM 207 Financial Management in Hospitality This course equips students with the knowledge and skills necessary to effectively manage financial resources within the hospitality industry.
 It covers financial management principles and practices specific to hospitality businesses, including revenue management, cost control, budgeting, pricing strategies, and investment analysis, aiming to optimize profitability in hospitality operations.

-BGED-HM 201

-Hospitality Entrepreneurship Essentials This course introduces students to fundamental concepts of entrepreneurship within the hospitality industry, including identifying market opportunities, creating business plans, financial management, marketing strategies, and risk assessment.
+Credit Hours: 3 BGED-HM 201 Hospitality Entrepreneurship Essentials This course introduces students to fundamental concepts of entrepreneurship within the hospitality industry, including identifying market opportunities, creating business plans, financial management, marketing strategies, and risk assessment.
 Through case studies and practical exercises, students develop the skills necessary to launch and manage successful hospitality enterprises.

-BGED-HM 202

-Digital Marketing for Hospitality This course equips students with the knowledge and skills necessary to leverage digital marketing strategies effectively within the hospitality industry.
+Credit Hours: 3 BGED-HM 202 Digital Marketing for Hospitality This course equips students with the knowledge and skills necessary to leverage digital marketing strategies effectively within the hospitality industry.
 It covers key digital marketing channels such as social media, online reviews, SEO, and email marketing, enabling students to create and execute impactful digital marketing campaigns tailored to hospitality businesses.

-BGED-HM 203
+Credit Hours: 3

-Global Hospitality Trends and Practices This course familiarizes students with the diverse landscape of the hospitality industry on a global scale, covering emerging trends, cross-cultural management practices, sustainable initiatives, and the effects of globalization.
-It aims to provide a comprehensive understanding of managing hospitality operations in a global context.
+BGED-HM 203This course familiarizes students with the diverse landscape of the hospitalityGlobalindustry on a global scale, covering emerging trends, cross-culturalHospitalitymanagement practices, sustainable initiatives, and the effects of globalization.Trends andIt aims to provide a comprehensive understanding of managing hospitalityPracticesoperations in a global context.Credit Hours: 3

-BHIS-HM 208

-History and Evolution of Hospitality This course provides a comprehensive understanding of the historical development and evolution of the hospitality industry, tracing hospitality practices from ancient civilizations to modern times.
+BHIS-HM 208This course provides a comprehensive understanding of the historical development and evolution of the hospitality industry, tracing hospitality practices from ancient civilizations to modern times.
 It explores the cultural, social, and economic factors shaping hospitality practices over centuries, through historical analysis, case studies, and site visits to heritage hospitality establishments.

-BPSY-HM 205
+BPSY-HM 205 Hospitality Leadership and Organizational